sparkfun/SparkFun_Spectral_UV_Sensor_AS7331/docs/hardware_overview.md

 ## AS7331 Spectral UV Sensor

 The AS7331 spectral UV sensor from ams measures UV radiation over three channels (UVA, UVB, and UVC).
-Each channel is isolated from the other and includes their own photodiode with a built-in filter to help with accuracy and interference from other channels.
+Each channel is isolated from the other and has its own photodiode with a built-in filter to help with accuracy and interference from other channels.

 <div class="grid" markdown>